 - Scope of work, where in the mouth your procedure is taking place and the size of the area to be bonded

 - Insurance coverage - how much of the procedure will your insurance cover?
 (May depend on whether your issue is primarily cosmetic or structural)

 - Your local area - costs may vary depending on which city your dentist is in, and which dental practice completes the procedure

 The composite resin your dentist will use during the bonding process will likely have a lifespan of between 4 and 8 years, and potentially up to 10 years.

-How long the effects of dental bonding last can vary depending on your specific case (where in your mouth it’s applied) and how it’s maintained (excellent oral hygiene and attending your regularly scheduled dental visits is key).
+The duration of the effects of dental bonding can vary depending on your specific case (where in your mouth it's applied) and how it's maintained (excellent oral hygiene and regular dental visits are essential).

-To ensure your smile lasts as long as possible, we advise avoiding sugary or acidic foods, as these can wear on your teeth.
-Though fruit is good for your health, don't forget to brush and floss your teeth soon after eating them so bacteria or plaque do not have the chance to grow.
-Also refrain from chewing hard candy or ice, biting down too hard or grinding your teeth, since all of these can chip the bonding material.
+We recommend avoiding sugary or acidic foods to extend the life of your smile.
+Though fruit is good for your health, remember to brush and floss your teeth right after eating it to prevent bacteria and plaque from growing.
+Also, avoid chewing hard candy or ice, as well as biting down too hard or grinding your teeth, as these can all chip the bonding material.